 Attention to be paid to the elbows—the elbows should not be too tucked to the torso, which will place more stress on the triceps; in this case, they should be flared in more.
 If they are too flared out, they will cause unnecessary stress on the shoulder joint and should be tucked in more.
 Over flaring or over-tucking will lead to the bar landing incorrectly.
 Due to differing anatomies, the lifter should experiment to find an angle between 45 and 70 degrees that works for them—for reference, 90 degrees is the angle between shoulder and torso.

-Lifters wondering where should the bar touch on bench press will find it beneficial to optimize their bench press by ensuring an ideal and consistent chest touch point; it is not on your chest as is often misinterpreted.
+Lifters wondering where the bar should touch during bench press will find it beneficial to optimize their bench press by ensuring an ideal and consistent chest touch point; it is not on your chest as is often misinterpreted.

 References